ksu-cs-textbooks/cis300/old book/markdown/strings/stringbuilder-impl.md

 **object**s doesn't give us the **string** we want.
 Fortunately, though, this method is a **virtual** method, meaning that we can re-define by *overriding* it.
 We do this by using the keyword, **override**, in its definition.
-Visual StudioÃ‚Â®'s auto-complete feature is helpful here, as when we type the word **override**, it presents us with a list of the methods that can be overridden.
+Visual Studio®'s auto-complete feature is helpful here, as when we type the word **override**, it presents us with a list of the methods that can be overridden.
 Selecting **ToString** from this list will fill in a template for the method with a correct parameter list and